Coat of Arms

 Wappenbuche der Preussischen Rheinprovinz.
 1835.

-The second (virtually identical) shield on the right is of the van Ossenbroecks in Gelderland in the 16th century.
+The second (virtually identical) shield on the right is of the

 Source: Waapen boeck van adelijke en aanzienelijke famiellien in de 17 provintien van de Nederlanden.
 De Ridderschap van de Veluwe.
 1725 en 1795.